A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this

 Choose Your Wicca Books Wisely

-So many Wicca books are on the market, you might find it hard to choose.
-As a beginning Wiccan in particular it’s hard to know where to begin—you don’t know how to separate the ‘wheat from the chaff’, so to speak.
+There are so many Wicca books on the market that you might find it hard to choose.
+As a beginning Wiccan in particular, it’s hard to know where to begin—you don’t know how to separate the ‘wheat from the chaff’, so to speak.
 You don’t want to waste months reading books only later to be told they are poorly done and misleading.

 Here is my list of book recommendations for those new to Wicca.
 In my opinion, they are the most informative and the best way to get a general overview.
 If you read one book every two months, you can get through these in your first year.

 These books are also good for people who might have been introduced to Wicca a while ago, but were reading not the most reputable materials.
 Perhaps you've recently discovered you have been given a lot of misconceptions, or that you have a lot of gaps in your understanding.
 There's no better place to start than the beginning.

 First Book to Read: Wicca for Beginners by Thea Sabin

 There are a number of books on Amazon that go by the name "Wicca for Beginners" or something similar, but none that I have looked into stack up to Thea Sabin's book here.
 Sabin has a very casual, conversational style of writing that's easy to read.
 She gives what many ‘Wicca 101’ books are sorely lacking: a thorough introduction.
 She actually explains the theology of Wicca rather than jumping into to telling you what spells to cast or what tools to buy.

 Though not focused on history, the author does not perpetuate the totally debunked ‘Old Religion’ theories or try to pretend Wicca is ancient.
 She doesn’t make excuses for Wicca being just what it is.